Dunstan Chestnut History

 Many chestnut trees sold in the U.S. are not blight resistant, such as seedling American chestnuts, or European x Japanese hybrids (including Colossal).
 Blight resistance is extremely important, even in areas that currently do not have blight.
 Accidental outbreak can destroy susceptible trees.
 In blighted areas (the entire eastern U.S.), only blight-resistant trees will produce.

-Dunstan Chestnuts seedlings produce heavy yearly crops of very large and sweet-tasting nuts.
-The nuts average 15-35 nuts/lb, as compared to Chinese nuts (35-100/lb) and American nuts (75-150/lb).
+Dunstan Chestnut seedlings produce heavy yearly crops of very large and sweet-tasting nuts.
+The nuts average 15-35 nuts per pound, as compared to Chinese nuts (35-100 per pound) and American nuts (75-150 per pound).
 They are much better tasting than imported European nuts and are never bland or bitter.
 The nuts peel easily, unlike imports that have clinging and ingrown pellicles (seed coats).
 The nuts ripen in September-November.
 Dunstan Chestnuts can produce nuts in only 3-5 years of age depending on care and climate.
 Trees planted in colder regions such as USDA zone 5, may bear between 5-7 years of age.

 The blight-resistant Dunstan Chestnuts made the re-establishment of the chestnut forests possible, revitalizing the available nutrition for wildlife and the environment.